fassetar/flavorstrap/README.md

 [![Dependency Status](https://david-dm.org/fassetar/flavorstrap.svg)](https://david-dm.org/fassetar/flavorstrap)
 [![Built with Grunt](https://img.shields.io/badge/built%20with-grunt-blue.svg)](http://gruntjs.com/)

 Create flavors not themes with bootstrap!
 This package will allow you to create a SINGLE css and to organize your styles while taking advantage of bootstrap's styles.
-For a more [ in-depth documentation d](http://anthonyfassett.blogspot.com/2015/12/flavorstrap-npm-package-in-depth.html) and an example look here.
+For a more [ in-depth documentation](http://anthonyfassett.blogspot.com/2015/12/flavorstrap-npm-package-in-depth.html) and an example look here.

 ## Getting Started
 This plugin requires Grunt `~0.4.0`